Philosophy of Friedrich Nietzsche: Master morality and slave morality

-In Ecce Homo, he suggested the only “great cure” for resentment is what he calls Russian fatalism: "that fatalism which is free from rivolt and with whom the Russian soldier, to whom the campaign proves unbearable, ultimately lies down in the snow: to accept nothing more, to take nothing more, to absord nothing more — to cease entirely from reacting".
+In Ecce Homo, he suggested the only “great cure” for resentment is what he calls Russian fatalism: "that fatalism which is free from rivolt and with whom the Russian soldier, to whom the campaign proves unbearable, ultimately lies down in the snow: to accept nothing more, to take nothing more, to absorb nothing more — to cease entirely from reacting".

 He appreciated Buddhism and Epicureanism because they taught the weak to overcome resentment through calmness and small pleasure instead of taking out their anger on their superiors.
 He believed Jesus' true, original objective was to found something close to a "Buddhist peace movement", and that his teaching aimed at overcoming resentment so as to reach inner blessedness and peace of mind by means of radical non-resistance (accepting even his own death by crucifixion “without rebelling, without enmity, graciously, resignedly”), and included no reference to either sin or life beyond death.
 Nietzsche believed that Jesus’ message had been misrepresented by Paul of Tarsus and the Four Evangelists.
-He saw the Christianity preached by the latter as a product of resentment, a means through which the lowly took revenge against the powerful by filling them with hatred and fear for themselves and their passions (through the concept of sin and divine punishment), and leading them to devalue their bodies (through the concept of soul) and life itself (through the concept of an afterlife and the consequent idea that one should pursue their wellbeing in the world beyond rather in the present one).
+He saw the Christian dogma which evolved after the death of Jesus as a form of revenge towards the powerful: according to Nietzsche, the Christian idea filled the latter with hatred and fear for themselves and their passions (through the concept of sin and divine punishment), and made them devalue their bodies (through the concept of soul) and life itself (through the concept of an afterlife and the consequent idea that one should pursue their wellbeing in the world beyond rather in the present one).

 What is it we combat in Christianity?
 That it wants to break the strong, that it wants to discourage their courage, exploit their bad hours and their occasional weariness, convert their proud assurance into unease and distress of conscience, that it knows how to poison and sicken the noble instincts until their strength, their will to power backward, against itself— until the strong perish through orgies of self-contempt and self-abuse: that gruesome way of perishing of which Pascal provides the most famous example.